Rory Keenan

-Rory Keenan (born 9 June 1980) is an Irish actor.
-On film and television he has starred in Somewhere Boy, The Duchess, Birdsong, Versailles, War & Peace, The Guard and Peaky Blinders.
+Rory Keenan is an Irish actor.
+On film and television he has starred in Somewhere Boy, The Duchess, Birdsong, Versailles, War & Peace, The Guard, and Peaky Blinders.

 Career

-Keenan has performed in many National Theatre productions, as well as at BAM, New York and Wyndhams Theatre in the West End as Jamie in Long Day's Journey into Night, directed by Sir Richard Eyre.
-He starred at The Donmar Warehouse in Saint Joan and Welcome Home Captain Fox!
+Keenan has performed in many National Theatre productions, as well as at BAM, New York, and Wyndhams Theatre in the West End as Jamie in Long Day's Journey into Night, directed by Sir Richard Eyre.
+He starred at the Donmar Warehouse in Saint Joan and Welcome Home Captain Fox!

-Previous work at The Royal National Theatre includes The Kitchen, Damned By Despair and Liola, and Philadelphia, Here I Come! and Dublin Carol at the Donmar Warehouse.
+Previous work at the National Theatre includes The Kitchen, Damned By Despair and Liola, and Philadelphia, Here I Come! and Dublin Carol at the Donmar Warehouse.

-He has performed many leading roles in Ireland, having worked from an early age at The Abbey Theatre, as well as the title roles in Hamlet and Macbeth, the latter of which landed him Best Actor at 11th The Irish Times Irish Theatre Awards.
+He has performed many leading roles in Ireland, having worked from an early age at Abbey Theatre, as well as the title roles in Hamlet and Macbeth, the latter of which landed him Best Actor at the 11th Irish Times Irish Theatre Awards.

 In 2010, Keenan appeared in the short film The Crush, which was nominated at the Academy Awards for Best Live Action Short Film.

 On television he was seen in Channel 4's Somewhere Boy, Netflix's The Duchess, BBC's Versailles, War & Peace and Peaky Blinders.

 In 2022, Keenan wrote and directed his debut film Bump, which starred his wife Gemma Arterton, and was screened at the Cinequest Film & Creativity Festival in San Jose, California, and Cleveland International Film Festival.
 He was awarded Best Director at the British Short Film Awards 2022.

 Personal life

 In 2019, he married actress Gemma Arterton.
 The couple's first child, a son, was born in December 2022.